netbucket/httpr/README.md

 certificate, use the *--tls-cert-file* and *--tls-key-file* options with the *-t* flag to specify the path/name of the certificate file and the private key file.

-To ingore upstream TLS errors when proxying HTTPS requests with *httpr proxy*, use the *-k* flag with the *proxy* command.
+To ingore upstream TLS errors when proxying HTTPS requests with *httpr proxy*, use the *-k* flag.